matepaiva/month-calendar-generator/README.md

 ```
 ![monthCalendar Example](https://github.com/matepaiva/monthCalendar-Generator/blob/master/example.png)

 Pay attention: if you pass no argument to monthCalendarGen(), it will consider you are talking about the current momment.
-And, when passing the date, you can make the most of the JavaScript ways to crete dates:
+And, when passing the date, you can make the most of the JavaScript ways to create dates:

 ```javascript
 var December2016 = monthCalendarGen("2016, 12").run();  // same as...